Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 It can be free!

-When checking out on their site, you’ll select a Powered By Silencer Shop dealer and when you do, choose “has kiosk” and your visit will be free.
+When checking out on their site, you’ll select a Powered By Silencer Shop dealer, and when you do, choose “has kiosk,” and your visit will be free.
 However, if you opt for a dealer outside of that category, the fee averages $40, according to Silencer Shop

-Silencer Shop dealers are compensated by the company for facilitating your order, so you have the convenience of ordering online and the piece of mind of knowing that you’re also financially supporting your local gun shop.
+Silencer Shop dealers are compensated by the company for facilitating your order, so you have the convenience of ordering online and the peace of mind of knowing that you’re also financially supporting your local gun shop.

 That said, it does make future buying easy.